Dissertations and Proposals, 1961 to 2014

 The National Communication Association’s (NCA) most recent Communication Doctoral Program Reputational study (2004) assessed 92 doctoral programs.
 The four areas of emphasis in Communication at Rutgers were ranked as follows: health = 9th out of 28; organizational = 12th out of 27; interpersonal = 14th out of 39; and technology 18th out of 34.

-A recent report from the National Research Council* rating doctoral programs in Communication (broadly defined) suggests the Rutgers PhD program in the School of Communication & Information is distinguished nationally in several positive ways:
+A 2011 National Research Council (NRC) report rating doctoral programs in Communication (broadly defined) notes distinction for the Rutgers PhD program in Communication, Information and Library Studies in the School of Communication and Information in several positive ways:

 1. We are the largest doctoral program in the field with the largest average incoming cohort each year.
 That size allows for substantial course offerings, cohorts of students with related interests, and other resources that come with a sizable program.

 2. We annually graduate more students than any other public program in the Northeast, and are tied for 4thnationally among public programs for number of graduates produced.
 In the past 3 years we have graduated 11-12 students annually—resulting in a significant influence in the field as these students typically go into various academic positions.

 3. We emerged as a very strong research program, which is often regarded as the most important aspect of the best doctoral programs.

 4. We are 2nd among the public programs in the Northeast and 11th of all public programs nationwide in the measure assessing Research quality overall.
 We are 5th nationally among public programs in average # of citations per publication (#2 among public programs in Northeast).
 This again speaks to the impact that our research has on related fields.

 5. We are one of the largest programs in terms of number of core faculty in the PhD program.
 Today we have 51 core members in addition to various other adjunct and affiliate members throughout the university.